rosswilson2306/Travel-App/README.md

 ## Launch

 Run in the browser.
 Due to use of API keys (which aren't included in the code) the intended functionality will not work through GitHub Pages.
-For a working version of the app visit ...
+For a working version of the app visit ... soon.

 ## Status

-The building of this website is complete.
-Responsive changes in progress.
+The building of this app is complete.
+API changes in progress.